Rhoban/onshape-to-robot/README.md

     ./bullet.py robots/myrobot

-The example code will send sinusoidal signals to motors target positions to see the robot in action.
+You will have sliders available on the right to control the DOFs.

 ### Gazebo